Kenny4297/Website/README.md

 Kedgard Cordero's personal website!
 Learn more about me, and contact me if you wish!

 ## Motivation
-I wanted to push myself and create a better personal website, other than the website that they have you do in the Minnesota Coding Bootcamp.
+I wanted to push myself and create a better personal website, other than the website that was required in the Minnesota Coding Bootcamp.
 There were many restrictions on that portfolio, and I knew that I could do better!

 ## Technologies
 Styled-components: